 - Students must complete 90 hours of clinical experiences in each clinical course.
 In order to fulfill this requirement, students should not arrive late to the clinical experience or request to leave early.
 In addition, students should never schedule any personal business during clinical hours (to attend an event at child's school, routine physicals, lunch dates with friends, etc.).
 Students are expected to attend clinical experiences as scheduled by course faculty in order to maximize all learning opportunities. - Affiliate policies in the clinical agencies may require students to submit to the same drug testing procedures that apply to employees of the facility.
 Clinical agencies will also mandate verification of immunizations and CPR-AED/BLS Certification.
 Students who have not met these requirements and/or not submitted verification will not be allowed to attend clinical.
-Any day missed will be considered an unexcused clinical absence. - Any student who is not able to return to a clinical agency due to a failure to abide by clinical agency policies will be given an "Unsatisfactory" clinical grade (CUD).
-The student will not be allowed to transfer to another clinical site and must withdraw from the nursing course. - Students may not use any electronic device in clinical unless approval has been granted by the course faculty.
+Any day missed will be considered an unexcused clinical absence.

-- There will be no cell phones allowed in the hospital or laboratory areas.
+- If a clinical agency refuses to allow a student to participate in clinical activities, the student may be unable to progress in the BSN nursing program.
+Students unable to participate in clinical activities at any hospital for any reason are required to make an appointment with the Dean of the School of Nursing to discuss circumstances and progression. - Students may not use any electronic device in clinical unless approval has been granted by the course faculty. - There will be no cell phones allowed in the hospital or laboratory areas.
 Failure to adhere to the policy will result in the student receiving a Clinical Unsatisfactory Day (CUD) and being sent home. - If a student has a physiological or psychological problem that renders him/her unable to perform in the clinical setting, the student may be eligible to take an incomplete or "I" in the course.
 The student will not be permitted to continue in the didactic portion of the clinical course and will be required to take a grade of incomplete in all other courses.
 The student will not be allowed to progress sequentially in the nursing program until the requirements for the incomplete are fulfilled satisfactorily.